 All of our therapists are trained in Pregnancy Massage.
 Roger is well experienced with this type of massage and has a particular interest in hip problems caused by pregnancy.
-Anna Dawson, Joanne Lynagh and Thomas Sims hold a Certificate of Pregnancy Massage from Pregnancy Massage Australia.
+Joanne Lynagh holds an Advanced Certificate of Infancy & Pregnancy.
+Anna Dawson and Thomas Sims hold a Certificate of Pregnancy Massage from Pregnancy Massage Australia.
 PMA provide the most up to date and detailed courses on Pregnancy Massage in Australia.
 Their courses focus on presenting conditions, draping, positioning and working the areas most affected by pregnancy.

 Increases relaxation reducing anxiety and aiding in sleep

 Eases back, shoulder, neck pain and all joint and muscular conditions common to pregnancy

 Allows some much needed time out and this can improve the connection between mother and baby